Nemesis (car)

-The Nemesis is a Lotus Exige modified by British company Ecotricity.
-According to Dale Vince, the director of Ecotricity, the car was meant to "smash the boring, Noddy stereotype of the green car".
-It took two years, a team of F1 engineers, and to make, including of Dale Vince's own money.
+The Nemesis is a Lotus Exige modified by the British company Ecotricity.
+The project took two years and involved a team of Formula 1 engineers.
+The vehicle cost £750,000 to develop, of which £350,000 was contributed by Ecotricity director Dale Vince.
+Vince stated that the car was meant to "smash the boring, Noddy stereotype of the green car".

 Design

-The Nemesis used the chassis of a Lotus Exige bought off eBay.
-The petrol engine was removed and replaced with two electric motors and a new transmission.
-Battery packs were strategically placed and the air ducts on the original body were removed, as they are not needed for electric propulsion.
-The exterior was painted grey with black and white stripes.
+The Nemesis used the chassis of a Lotus Exige.
+The petrol engine was removed and replaced with two electric motors, and a new transmission.
+The air ducts were removed as they are not needed for electric propulsion.
 The car has a range of 150 miles on a charge from a 36 kW⋅h battery.
 All the electricity the car used came from wind power produced by Ecotricity.
-The car has a hypothetical top speed of 170-200 mph and can go 0-100 mph in 8.5 seconds.
+The car had a hypothetical top speed of 170-200 mph and reached 0-100 mph in 8.5 seconds.

-Speed Record
+Speed record

-On 27 September 2012, the Nemesis recorded a top speed of 151 mph at Elvington Airfield in North Yorkshire, a feat that broke the land speed record for EVs (electric vehicles) in the UK.
-The previous record was 137 mph.
+In September 2012 the Nemesis recorded a top speed of 151 mph at Elvington Airfield in North Yorkshire, breaking the previous UK electric vehicle speed record of 137 mph.